Cray-HPE/docs-csm/operations/boot_orchestration/BOS_API_Versions.md

 If no version is specified, the BOS CLI defaults to the `v2` endpoints. `cray bos <command>` defaults to `cray bos v2 <command>`.
 This is a change from the previous release.
 To avoid compatibility issues when the CLI's default version changes, scripts using the CLI should always explicitly specify a version.
-The behavior of defaulting to a version when the version parameter is omitted is a convenience to users and is not intended for scripts.
+The behavior of defaulting to a version when the version parameter is omitted is a convenience intended for interactive use and is not intended for scripts.